Case IH axial-flow combines: The 14 series

 International Harvester had launched the 15 series of conventional combine harvesters in 1968.
-In 1977, after extensive engineering efforts and a bottom up design, IH released the 1440 and 1460 models of harvester.
+In 1977, after extensive engineering efforts and a bottom up design, IH released the 1440 and 1460 models of rotary harvester.
 In 1978, the larger model 1480 was released, as well as the specialty models 1470 (for hillside operation), and the 1482, designed to be pulled behind a tractor with PTO capability.
 Further models were introduced as the series was developed including the 1420 in 1980.

 The 16 series

 In 1985, International Harvester and Case Corporation merged.

 The 16 series was the first harvester series released by the new Case International and was an upgrade to the 14 series rather than a replacement.
 All models of the 14 series had 16 series equivalents, in the 1620, 1640, 1660, 1670, 1680 and 1682.
+In 1990, Case IH enlarged the cleaning area of the combines by using a longer shoe sieve, change decal styling, and removed the old IH diesel engine and replaced with a CDC engine.
+The CDC engines were made by Consolidated Diesel Corporation which was company 50% owned by Case IH and 50% owned by Cummins.
+The CDC engine designs were essentially identical to Cummins engines.
+The older combines are easy to tell apart from the newer machines due to the model number decal being around 2 feet by 1 foot in size and being placed directly below the top of the grain bin on each side.

 The 16-4/6/8 series

-Released in 1993, the 16 series was again upgraded to the 16-4/6/8 series.
+Released in 1993 and 1994, the 16 series was again upgraded to the 16-4/6/8 series.
 Models included the 1644, 1666 and 1688, and incorporated many changes to improve processing capacity.

 The 21 series

-Tenneco demerged CaseIH in 1995 and the new Case Corporation released the 21 series combine harvesters, comprising the 2144, 2166, 2188.
+Tenneco demerged Case IH in 1995 and the new Case Corporation released the 21 series combine harvesters, comprising the 2144, 2166, 2188.
 These models represented a significant step forward in the model design featuring improved operator comfort, higher power engines and a range of other productivity and user ease improvements.

-The 23 series
+The 23/25 series

 Making incremental improvements on the 21 series, the 23 series were quite similar to the 21 series featuring more upgrades to engine power and other improvements to harvester operation.
-The series featured the 2344, 2366, 2377 and 2388 models.
-The 2377 was intended to replace the 2366, though the 2366 remained popular.
+The series began in 1998 and featured the 2344, 2366, 2377 and 2388 models.
+Starting with the model year 2005 combines, all combine production was moved from the original site in East Moline, Illinois to Grand Island, Nebraska.
+Many improvements were made to each model with facility change.
+The most notable improvement was moving the rotary fan screen from the rear of the machine to the right side like the original 14 series combines.
+The 2377 was produced to replace the 2366, when the production moved plants.
+For model years 2007 and 2008, Case IH produced the 25 series combines.
+The series consisted of the 2577 and 2588 which offered improvements in engine power and new paint and decals to the former 23 series combines.